MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/object-app.md

 - Executing the [**Exit**](function-exit.md) function.
 - If running the app on the web:
     - Closing the browser or browser tab.
+    - Selecting the back button in the browser.
+    - Closing a web page that contains an embedded app.
 - If running the app in a native player (iOS or Android):
     - Executing the [**Launch**](function-param.md) function.
 When used on the web, **Launch** will open a new browser tab and no data would be lost.
     - Closing the native player.
-    - Swiping left to switch to a different app.
+    - Swiping to switch to a different app.
+    - Selecting the back button on the device (Android only).

 The confirmation dialog will not be shown for Studio sessions.

 ### ConfirmExitMessage

 **ConfirmExitMessage** is a text string property for a custom message to show in the confirmation dialog.
+The dialog contains this message, an action question such as "Close this app?", and response buttons.

-The default is the generic message **You may have unsaved changes.** in the language of the user.
-This message is included in the confirmation dialog along with an action question (such as "Close this app?") and response buttons.
-The look of the dialog may vary across players and versions of PowerApps.
+The default for this property is a blank text string (**""**).
+If the message is blank, the generic message **You may have unsaved changes.** in the language of the user will be used.

 The message will be truncated to fit within the confirmation dialog.
 Keep the message to a few lines at most.

+The exact look of the confirmation dialog may vary across players and versions of PowerApps.

 ### Example